 What factors affect your credit score?

 If you’ve watched TV today, turned on the radio, browsed the internet or checked your emails, there’s a strong chance you’ve seen the words ‘credit score’ referenced.
+But what factors affect your credit score?
+It’s always mentioned in communications.

 And with good reason.
 A good credit score can be a gateway to achieving what you want in life and can be a solid ally when looking to make a big purchase – be that a new car, a mortgage on a new house or even an additional property as an investment.